ibm-cloud-docs/cephaas/setup_cli_api_environment.md

 ### Setup IAM Token
 {: #setup-iam-token}

-Before you can use the CLI to create your {{site.data.keyword.cephaas_short}}, you must get an IAM token, store the endpoint as a variable, and verify that you have access to the CephaaS service.
+Before you can use the CLI to create your {{site.data.keyword.cephaas_full_notm}}, you must get an IAM token, store the endpoint as a variable, and verify that you have access to the CephaaS service.

 ```sh
 IAM_TOKEN=$(ibmcloud iam oauth-tokens --output json | jq -r '.iam_token)